GeorgeRoe/rust-mmu-guest-lecture/slides.md

 ## Rust is loved

-11% of professional developers have done extensive rust development in the last year.
+11% of professional developers have done extensive Rust development in the last year.

 Cargo makes up 15.2% of embedded systems technologies used (nearly overtaking clang).

-Tauri, a popular rust alternative to Electron, represents 2.1% of "Other frameworks and libraries".
+Tauri, a popular Rust alternative to Electron, represents 2.1% of "Other frameworks and libraries".

 Rust is admired by 82% of all developers.